- “Move ahead in time to when you have an accident.”

 My First Past Life Regression Experience

-My very first past life regression took place over four decades ago.
+My first past life regression occurred over four decades ago.
 This was the first session I did under hypnosis to explore my past life.

 Guided into a trance state, I closed my eyes and relaxed.
 My mind drifted gently away from the day-to-day issues and bustle of the modern world.
 A picture began to form out of the dark, much like a camera shutter opening.
 There was a flame, a torch, mounted on a wall.
 As the picture widened and became sharper, I discovered I was looking down a hallway lined with large, rough stones.

-As I saw myself moving along this hallway, I discovered I could look into an open doorway.
+As I moved down the hallway, I noticed I could look into an open doorway.
 I saw a group of men around a heavy wooden table, intently discussing some political matter.
 I knew that I had no business entering that room.
 I was a young girl living in my uncle’s manor in England in the 1100s.

 So began my journey to discovering my past life.
-This was a milestone event that I had eagerly awaited for years, hoping to find the right circumstances and the appropriate person to guide me into my past life memories.
+This was a milestone event I had eagerly awaited for years, hoping to find the right circumstances and the right person to guide me through my past life memories.
 It has been an evolving path ever since!

 The Benefits of Past Life Regression Therapy

 Like all heroes’ journeys, discovering our past lives can be both uncomfortable and tremendously fulfilling.
 The rewards of past life regression are empowering gifts that we give ourselves.
-These gifts are for our soul’s ever-increasing capacity to experience love and self-awareness while expressing our purpose.
+These gifts are for our soul’s ever-increasing capacity to experience love and self-awareness, and to express our purpose.
 It’s a quest for ultimate enrichment.

-Here are a few benefits that people have received after experiencing past life regression.
+Here are a few benefits people have reported after undergoing past life regression.

 - Richer relationships, such as understanding our children, significant others, friends, co-workers, and family members